-cAn advocate for children & families, social entrepreneur, and elected official, Joe Luginbill brings an unrelenting focus to everything he does.
+An advocate for children & families, social entrepreneur, and elected official, Joe Luginbill brings an unrelenting focus to everything he does.

-Since 2012, Joe has been a familiar and trustworthy face for consumers and brands.
+Since 2012, Joe has been a familiar and trustworthy face for families and brands.
 Joe hosts cooking and lifestyle content and has worked in a brand ambassador capacity for a number of food and nutrition companies.
 Joe’s work has been featured online and in retail locations, including GlaxoSmithKline, Pushpage, Recipe Class, B.A.K., Celebrity Chef Network, My Alli®, Recipes Tutor, Silver Spring Foods and Mega Foods.
 Joe was the host of a radio program “The Joe Luginbill Show” that aired through BlogTalk Radio and also lent his voice as the main character in a children’s educational computer game, The Adventures of Captain Ion and Woody, which has been distributed in China to teach English to primary students.

 In his free time, Joe enjoys volunteering for youth-serving organizations, spending time outdoors, testing new recipes and writing short stories.
 Joe plans to continue his work as an advocate for children and families in all the ways that he can.